 11. Do Research Before a Meeting with Your Prospect

 It might be necessary for you to call or schedule a meeting with your prospect.
-Obviously, you should prepare for the conversation before such a call or conference.
+You should prepare for the conversation before such a call or conference.
 Give yourself as much time as possible to prepare.

 You can present your product or service in a way that makes your prospect feel more connected if you know their characteristics, preferences, demographics, and so on.
 You can find such data by using existing resources, such as the prospect’s website, social media, business profile, and so on.

-Consider how you can present the advantages of your product or service in a more compelling manner.
+Consider how you can present the advantages of your product or service more compellingly.
 Furthermore, assess the risks that can act as a roadblock on your prospect’s path to conversion and work to overcome them.

 To put it another way, investing more time in analysis and identifying the right options will significantly improve your conversion rate.
 As a result, you’ll see an improvement in your sales efficiency.

 Having a clean CRM is one way to increase sales efficiency and save time.
 If you don’t have a well-organized CRM, data entry and updating will take a long time every day.
 So, instead of devoting your time to a job that requires more commitment, you’ve spent it all on your disorganized CRM.

 Here are the common issues of a messy CRM: